Eurce/River-Melody/project_posts/2014-03-28-Future-Work.md

-Due to time reasons, his project is not completed finished yet.
+Due to time reasons, this project hasn't been completely finished yet.
 There are more ideas that having not been implemented in the current project, which includes:

 1. Extracting more features of river for generating melody.
 (What really characterizes a river?)